HerodotusDev/L2-indexer/crates/monitor_events/README.md

 pm2 start pm2.config.js
 ```

-This will launch 7 Apps to monitor events on Arbitrum, Optimism, Zora, and Base for Goerli testnet and Mainnet respectively.
+This will launch 8 Apps to monitor events on Arbitrum, Optimism, Zora, and Base for Goerli, Sepolia testnet and Mainnet respectively.
 If you want your own OP Stack modify the file.

 ```
+[PM2] App [monitor-arbitrum-sepolia] launched (1 instances)
 [PM2] App [monitor-arbitrum-mainnet] launched (1 instances)
 [PM2] App [monitor-base-goerli] launched (1 instances)
 [PM2] App [monitor-zora-goerli] launched (1 instances)